wendlers/mpfshell/README.md

 ## Known Issues

+* Some setups don't have tab-completion, working on figuring out why
 * For PySerial 2.6 the REPL is deactivated since Miniterm which comes with 2.6 seams broken.

 ## General

 ### TAB Completion

 The shell supports TAB completion for commands and file names.
-So it totally is worth it pressing TAB-TAB every now and then :-)
+So it totally is worth it pressing TAB-TAB every now and then.
+This feature is known to not work for all setups, why is still unclear.

 ### File/Directory Names

 File-names including whitespaces are supported, but such names need to be enclosed in quotes.
 E.g. accessing a file named "with white space.txt" needs to quoted:

     get "with white space.txt"
     put "with white space.txt" without-white-space.txt